notKamui/M1/Java/TD6/REPORT.md

 array must be initialized with a raw type before being cast, which leads to a warning (since the cast is unchecked).
 We can suppress it with `@SuppressWarning(unchecked)` since we're a 100% sure it is correct.

+### Q2

+Because `contains` is supposed to depend on the method `equals`, it makes sense, semantically, to also accept an `Object` as an argument.
+Indeed, if we have a bucket of apples only, while the answer is obvious, it is not incorrect to ask if it contains a banana.

+### Exercise 3

+### Q2

+`?` is the wildcard symbol ; it is (often) to be used along another type to signify either covariance or contravariance to restrict what types it can be
+(so by default, it's equivalent to `Object`).

+### Q3

+`forEach` should also receive a wildcard consumer since we want to be able to consume any object that is derived from the type of the contents of the set.